LibrIT/passhport/README.md

 PaSSHport
 =========

 Your main adminsys goes away of your company.
 Are you sure all his ssh access are revoked?
 What about the interns?
 The consultants?...
-Let's fix this.
+Let's fix this!

 Documentation (installation, usage):
 -------------------------------------